 Website terms act as a contract between you and the visitors to your site.
-Given this, it is critical the terms and conditions detail the relationship in a structure favorable to your site.
+Given this, it is critical the website terms and conditions detail the relationship in a structure favorable to your site.

 You should always customize terms and conditions to match the particular aspects of a website.
 Why?
 Use your common sense.
 Does a blog reviewing products face the same issues with visitors as a site allowing users to post content in the form of stories, videos, and images?

 A site posting reviews must disclose affiliate relationships pursuant to FTC rules or face being fined for $16,000 per undisclosed review.
 In contrast, a site allowing users to post content must comply with the Digital Millennium Copyright Act [“DMCA”] or face copyright infringement lawsuits up the caboose.
 Other websites might need to address issues such as earnings, health or investing disclaimers to mention only a few possibilities.

 Each and every site has its own issues.
 I cringe when I see “free terms” or “term generators” offered online.
 Nothing is going to get you into more trouble than using the wrong legal language on your site.
 The terms act as a legally binding contract.
 If your terms promise something and you don’t deliver it, your risk of being sued is tremendous.
 There are attorneys who specialize in hunting for sites that make this mistake.
 Saving a couple of hundred bucks on the preparation of terms and conditions is penny foolish if it results in a lawsuit for hundreds of thousands of dollars being filed against you.

 Website terms and conditions should contain just what the name suggests – the terms and conditions upon which a visitor can use the site in question.
 This statement may sound obvious, but the devil is in the details.
 An example can help show why.